-Plan India outlines its bold purpose of ensuring, "Girls Rise High", through the Country Strategy-V Update (2022-27).
-We will commit ourselves to ensuring that, "Girls are empowered to take actions and get equal".
+Plan India outlines its bold purpose of ensuring, "Girls Rise High", through the revised Country Strategy-V (2022-27).
+We will commit ourselves to ensuring that, "Girls and young women are empowered to take actions and get equal".
 We will achieve this through advancing rights, equality and justice for all girls and young women in India through interventions which are strategic, evidence based and gender transformative.
 The key thematic areas we will focus on are: promoting education; livelihoods; sexual reproductive health; nutrition and early childhood development and eliminating violence against children and gender-based violence.
 Also, we will respond to emergencies and build resilience in vulnerable populations.
 We propose to contribute to achieving UNCRC, CEDAW and national programmes of the Government of India as well as India's SDG commitments.

-We will ensure that 20 million girls and young women in India, primarily from poor and disadvantaged communities will LEARN, LEAD, DECIDE and THRIVE.
-To realize this ambition, we will strengthen the capacities for leading community development among 500,000 girls and young women.
+We have conducted a mid-term review of the Country Strategy-V (2022-27) in the Q4 of FY24 and realigned our strategy to remain relevant to the operating context.
+We will ensure that one crore girls and young women in India, primarily from poor and disadvantaged communities will LEARN, LEAD, DECIDE and THRIVE.
+To realize this ambition, we will strengthen the capacities for leading community development among girls and young women.
 Over the past decades Plan India has been working in collaboration with large number of community-based groups of mothers, children, adolescents and young people.
-We will continue to work with 100,000 such groups as our volunteers for gender transformative actions by improving their capacities and digital inclusion thus achieving our 2027 goals.
+We will continue to work with such groups as our volunteers for gender transformative actions by improving their capacities and digital inclusion thus achieving our 2027 goals.

-Our focus will be on under-24 years girls and young women, primarily from disadvantaged families, those who have been severely impacted by the COVID-19 pandemic.
-We will target our gender transformative programming in 100 priority districts from 18 states which includes Aspirational Districts as well as 15 urban agglomerates.
+Our focus will be on under-24 years girls and young women, primarily from disadvantaged families,.
+We will target our gender transformative programming in 100 priority districts from 18 states which includes Aspirational Districts as well as 20 urban agglomerates.
 To successfully deliver on the bold ambition for 2027, we will collaborate with the government, civil society, UN agencies, businesses and philanthropists.
 Our learning and good practices from grassroots programming would be leveraged to improve policies, government schemes and their implementation at district and state levels.
 We will extend technical assistance to district and state governments to accelerate achievement on the national and SDG commitments in areas linked to children, adolescents, girls and young women.